hailemedn/Tech-notes/code/web/frontend/react/14 react key.md

 # react key
 - must be unique
-- we use it when using map/reduce/filter [[Javascript ES6 Map,Filter,Reduce]] , that loop through stuff.
+- we use it when using map/reduce/filter [[12 Javascript ES6 Map,Filter,Reduce]] , that loop through stuff.
 ```js
 {emojipedia.map((emojiTerm) => (
           <Entry